secretstartups/handbook/content/handbook/marketing/virtual-events/_index.md

 {: #best-practices-sponsored-events}

 * Unlike in-person events, there are not usually drink receptions, food and other activities that drive traffic to a virtual booth.
 If there is gamification, it also is not a guarantee someone will actually talk to someone in the booth.
 Do not expect to get the same type of traffic you would at an in person event.
 * To help drive traffic, staff and schedule SDRS and others to attend and network outside of the booth as well, whether that be through direct messages, in sessions, or any other networking features the event provides.
-Be mindful and encourage SDR’s to direct messages strategically, avoiding mass messaging everyone at the conference.
+Be mindful and encourage SDR's to direct messages strategically, avoiding mass messaging everyone at the conference.
 This is often not an appreciated outreach and will be disregarded.
 * In AMER, Solution Architects will not join regional virtual sponsored conferences unless otherwise specified.
 If technical questions arise during the event, please list the question(s) into the `#cs-questions` slack channel.
 SA Manager is to be included on the event issue and a heads-up will be given in the `#cs-questions` Slack channel so the SA team knows an event will be occurring and to expect questions.
 * Have staff reach out to booth leads as soon as they connect with you to help drive engagement and conversations during the event.
 Aim to set post event appointments.
 * Create a list of sessions/tracks relevant to GitLab and encourage staff to attend.
 * Post incremental updates in the internal event slack channel or have a daily sync about progress on the event goals, any updates, what to expect that day such as speaking slots or other relevant sessions.
-* If you are the event planner, you may want to create an event profile as “GitLab Moderator” so you can create more brand awareness and manage more aspects of the event without being tied to yourself.
-It also gives another opportunity for people to interact with the brand if they don’t know where to start.
+* If you are the event planner, you may want to create an event profile as "GitLab Moderator" so you can create more brand awareness and manage more aspects of the event without being tied to yourself.
+It also gives another opportunity for people to interact with the brand if they don't know where to start.
 * If the event is free or inexpensive, you will likely get people who reach out about hiring.
 Have a script ready for these questions.

 ### Speaker Best Practices